Vidzy: History

 In 1875, The Jewish World reported that the city was badly burned in a fire: many buildings were destroyed, and up to 3,000 people were made homeless.

 In the interbellum, Widze, as it was known in Polish, was the seat of a gmina within the Brasław County, initially part of the Nowogródek Voivodeship, and from 1926 part of the Wilno Voivodeship.
 According to the 1921 Polish census, the population of the town was 71.6% Polish and 21.3% Jewish.

 During World War II, Widze was occupied by the Soviet Union, and then by Nazi Germany from 27 June 1941 until 8 July 1944, and administered as part of Generalbezirk Litauen of Reichskommissariat Ostland.
 A ghetto was established in early 1942 and by the summer, most Jews were transferred to the Swieciany ghetto, while others were able to form or join partisan units.

 Demographics

-According to the 2009 census, the population was 40.8% Belarusian, 30.6% Polish, 21.7% Russian, 3.5% Romani and 1.3% Tatar.
 In 2024, it had a population of 1,563.

+Distribution of the population by ethnicity according to the 2009 census: